CAIDA/catalog-data/sources/solution/how_to_annotate_an_ark_traceroute_with_hostnames/Readme.md

 }
 ~~~
 ## **<ins> Introduction </ins>**
-The solution obtains traceroutes from ark warts file and annotates IP addresses with hostnames from ip2hostname file.
+The solution parses traceroutes from ark warts file and annotates IP addresses with hostnames from ip2hostname file.

 ### Explanation of the data fields ###